 We really enjoy this refrigerator cucumber salad.
 It makes a good-sized batch and keeps in the fridge for up to 2 months.
 Fresh cucumbers, onions, and peppers from your local farmer’s market makes it even better!

-There are several variations of this recipe around, but I like this one since it uses celery flake, which adds a really nice flavor.
+There are several variations of this recipe for refrigerator cucumber salad around, but I like this one since it uses celery flake, which adds a really nice flavor.
 You could substitute fresh chopped dill instead.
 This salad also has a little kick.
 If you don’t want a kick, just leave out the red pepper flake or use slightly less than the recipe calls for.
-I made the salad in quart-sized jars, but you could use smaller decorative jars and give this out as a great summer gift.
+I made the salad in wide-mouth quart-sized jars, but you could use smaller decorative jars and give this out as a great summer gift.

 You’ll also want to make my watermelon pickles.